 For a homeowner with an FHA loan, that loan is assumable and with today’s historically low rates, a condo purchased with an FHA loan will be in demand as rates climb.

 The Federal Housing Administration is a federal assistance program which was created in 1934 to mitigate the adverse effects of the Great Depression, providing citizens with access to affordable loans and consequently the means to purchase a home.
 Since its initiation, the FHA has helped to finance over 34 million homes, and FHA loans remain popular today.
 With additional fees for conventional loans, FHA mortgages have become the optimal choice for first time homebuyers.
-In fact, 2010 measurements indicated that FHA loans comprised roughly 40% of all mortgage home purchases, rising drastically since before the mortgage market downturn.
+In fact, 2010 measurements indicated that FHA loans comprised roughly 40 percent of all mortgage home purchases, rising drastically since before the mortgage market downturn.

 Didn't find the answer you wanted?
 Ask one of your own.